RahulSDeshpande/tyriar.github.io/_posts/2014-06-10-detecting-number-of-siblings-in-css.md

+---
+layout      : post
-I came across a great CSS technique that was originally developed by [André Luís][1] and then refined by [Lea Verou][2], applying a style when the number of siblings is a particular number.
+title       : Detecting number of siblings in CSS tags        : [CSS, LESS, Sass] draft : 1 primarytag  : CSS intro       : I came across a clever CSS technique, originally developed by <a href="http://andr3.net/blog/post/142">André Luís</a> in 2009 and later refined by <a href="http://lea.verou.me/2011/01/styling-children-based-on-their-number-with-css3/">Lea Verou</a> 2 years later; applying a style when the number of siblings is a particular number.
+---

-This has a bunch of potential applications, a particularly nice one is styling a series of siblings to fill the width of the container.
+This has a bunch of potential applications, a particularly nice one is styling a series of siblings to fill the width of the container (provided flexbox is out of the question anyway).
 Here is an example that lays out `li`s using `float:left` and a [pseudo-element clearfix][3] to clear the floating elements.

 <!--prettify lang=css-->
 	/* one item */